 |CPU||4.2GHz (42x 100MHz) @ 1.2V Core|

 |Chipset||Intel INF 18.104.22.1689|

-Triple axial fans in Gigabyte's GV-N970G1 Gaming-4GD keeps its GPU exceptionally cool at moderate noise, while dumping its heat directly into the case.
+We’ve also transitioned from a noisy blower-style graphics cooler to an axial fan model from Gigabyte.
+The GV-N970G1 Gaming-4GD keeps its GPU exceptionally cool at reduced noise, while dumping its heat directly into the case.

 Power comes from the 80 PLUS Platinum-rated Dark Power Pro 10 850W by be quiet!